Introduction to Core-Engaging Breath

 - You may enjoy placing one hand on your upper chest and the other on your belly for this exploration.
 Your lower hand should move less than your top hand.
 If your top hand is noticeably moving, you are either overworking your breath or using accessory muscles to breathe.
 If this is the case, pause here and quiet the movement of your upper chest before continuing.

-How to Practice Supine Core Breathing
+Supine Core Breathing

 - Notice the slight expansion of your belly upon natural inhalation.
 This is a result of your diaphragm contracting and moving into your abdominal cavity to make room for the incoming air.